bert2/DtmfDetection/README.md

 ### 1.0.1

+DtmfDetection:

-- remove unwanted dependencies from package DtmfDetection
+- remove unwanted dependencies from nuget package

 ### 1.0.0

-- complete rewrite of previous implementation
 - upgrade to netstandard2.1
 - make implementation much more configurable
+- improve runtime performance by ~25%

+DtmfDetection:

 - normalize Goertzel response with total signal energy for loudness invariance

-- improve performance by ~25%
+DtmfDetection.NAudio:

 - correctly calculate wait time until enough samples have been read when analyzing audio provided by a `NAudio.Wave.BufferedWaveProvider` stream

 ### 0.9.2